The Singles (The Bluetones album)

-The Singles is a greatest hits compilation album by English rock band The Bluetones.
-It was released on 8 April 2002 on Superior Quality Recordings.
-Its offspring single was "After Hours".
+The Singles is a greatest hits compilation album by the English indie rock band the Bluetones.
+It was released on 8 April 2002 by Mercury Records.
+As well as featuring all of their singles from 1995 to 2002, it features four exclusive songs and a limited edition second disc.
+Its single was "After Hours" and the album peaked at number fourteen on the UK Albums Chart.